crossplane/upjet/docs/configuring-a-resource.md

 #### Further details on Late Initialization

-Terrajet runtime automatically performs late-initialization during an [`external.Observe`] call with means of runtime reflection.
+Upjet runtime automatically performs late-initialization during an [`external.Observe`] call with means of runtime reflection.
 State of the world observed by Terraform CLI is used to initialize any `nil`-valued pointer parameters in the managed resource's `spec`.
 In most of the cases no custom configuration should be necessary for late-initialization to work.
 However, there are certain cases where you will want/need to customize late-initialization behaviour.
-Thus, Terrajet provides an extensible [late-initialization customization API] that controls late-initialization behaviour.
+Thus, Upjet provides an extensible [late-initialization customization API] that controls late-initialization behaviour.

 The associated resource struct is defined [here](https://github.com/upbound/upjet/blob/c9e21387298d8ed59fcd71c7f753ec401a3383a5/pkg/config/resource.go#L91) as follows: